URGENT PLEA FOR FINANCIAL HELP FROM A FAMILY OF A KIWI MAN KILLED IN A SAMOAN PRISON

 INQUEST is the only charity providing expertise on state related deaths and their investigation to bereaved people, lawyers, advice and support agencies, the media and parliamentarians.
 Our specialist casework includes deaths in police and prison custody, immigration detention, mental health settings and deaths involving multi-agency failings or where wider issues of state and corporate accountability are in question.

-Community Service Connect Limited's involvement
+Community Service Connect Limited's involvement (page creator)

 I am a dear friend of Christine Bowker Wilson and her family.